wombleton/gitlaw-nz/acts/I/Insolvency Act 2006.md

     *   (b) fails without reasonable excuse to comply with [section 149][190].

-    (2) Despite anything that [section 14][794] of the Summary Proceedings Act 1957 says, an information in respect of an offence under subsection (1) may be laid at any time within 2 years after the date of the offence.
+    (2) Despite anything to the contrary in [section 25][837] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under subsection (1) ends on the date that is 2 years after the date on which the offence was committed.

-    Compare: 1967 No 54 [s 128A][839]
+    Compare: 1967 No 54 [s 128A][840]

+    Section 436(2): replaced, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 437 Penalties for offence in relation to management of companies

-*   A person who commits an offence under [section 436][546] is liable,---

-    *   (a) on conviction on indictment, to imprisonment for a term not exceeding 2 years:

-    *   (b) on summary conviction, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000 or both.
+*   A person who commits an offence under [section 436][547] is liable, on conviction, to imprisonment for a term not exceeding 2 years.

+    Section 437: replaced, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Assignee's discretion to prosecute